brnrdog/listboxkit/docs/docs/getting_started.md

 slug: /
 ---

-## Introduction

-This library provides hooks written in [ReScript](https://rescript-lang.org/) for building [listbox](https://www.w3.org/TR/wai-aria-practices-1.1/#Listbox) pattern components in React applications.
+The listboxkit library provides a set of functions to help to build list box based React components, like dropdown selects and combo boxes.

 ## Installation

-Install it using the package manager of your preference:
+Install listboxkit with the package manager of your preference:

 ```bash
 npm install --save listboxkit
 ```

-Or if your project uses yarn:

 ```bash
 yarn add listboxkit
 ```

-For **ReScript** projects, add `listboxkit` as a dependency in your `bsconfig.json` file:
+For ReScript based projects, add listboxkit as a dependency in your bsconfig.json file:

 ```json
 {